 When considering how to monetize your learning, it is important to have a clearly defined and executed business strategy that properly aligns with your Learning Management System.
 Organizations often think of the LMS as simply the container and delivery site for their online programs.
-While this is true, if a goal is to make these programs profitable, it’s important to articulate and execute a revenue-generating approach.
+While this is true, if a goal is to make these programs profitable, it’s important to articulate and execute a revenue-generating online learning management strategy.

-Here are six considerations the help ensure your e-learning programs are profitable:
+Here are six considerations to help ensure your e-learning programs are profitable:

 1. Build a Knowledge Community vs. a Catalog of Opportunities

 The LMS has evolved from a quiet presence within an organization’s website to a full-blown knowledge community that supports and integrates live and on-demand content in many forms.
-Be sure to incorporate social learning and peer to peer exchanges within the LMS to increase traffic and build a true knowledge community.
+Be sure to incorporate social learning and peer to peer exchanges within your online e-learning platform to increase traffic and build a true knowledge community.

 2. Provide Meaningful, Diversified and Relevant Content

-Think of your LMS as a learning store.
-Having an interesting array of content, create Complementary offerings that range from free to high priced, high value.
-Attractively display your content to satisfy a wider range of stakeholders’ needs and budgets.
+Think of your LMS as an online learning store.
+Having an interesting array of content, create complementary offerings that range from free to high priced, high value.
+Attractively display your online content to satisfy a wider range of stakeholders’ needs and budgets.

 3. Offer Individual Subscriptions & Pre-Payment

 No one likes to take out their credit card and make a payment.
-Have your community pre-commit for all content or a portion of content through a subscription or package of programs.
+Have your community pre-commit for access to your entire online e-learning platform, or a portion of this content through a subscription or package of programs.
 Make subscription purchases financially attractive.

 4. Support Group Purchasing or Group Subscriptions

-The easiest way to increase your online learning business is to have all employees of an organization have access to your content.
+The easiest way to increase users of your online e-learning platform is to have all employees of an organization have access to your content.
 Engaging a single purchaser for many participants is a nice way to supplement individual purchases.

 5. Integrate Online Learning with Other Organization Initiatives